oierlauzi/zuazo/README.md

 # Zuazo
-A hardware accelerated image manipulation library for C++
+A hardware accelerated real-time video manipulation library for C++